oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Issuer Metadata

-The Issuer MAY link to the Status List Aggregation URI in metadata that can be provided by different means like .well-known metadata as is used commonly in OAuth and OpenID Connect, or within Issuer certificates or trust lists (such as VICAL as defined in Annex C of {{ISO.mdoc}}).
+The Issuer MAY link to the Status List Aggregation URI in metadata that can be provided by different means like .well-known metadata as is used commonly in OAuth as defined in {{RFC8414}}, or within Issuer certificates or trust lists (such as VICAL as defined in Annex C of {{ISO.mdoc}}).
 If the Issuer is an OAuth Authorization Server according to {{RFC6749}}, it is RECOMMENDED to use the `status_list_aggregation_endpoint` parameter within its metadata defined by {{RFC8414}}.
 The Issuer MAY limit the Status List Tokens listed by a Status List Aggregation to a particular type of Referenced Token.

 The concrete implementation details depend on the specific ecosystem and are out of scope of this specification.